 Accordingly, Florida Southern College prohibits discrimination against any qualified student with a disability.
 We invite students to visit Student Disability Services to discuss their use or need of accommodations and any barriers they anticipate or may be experiencing at FSC.

 A completed consent waiver is required in order for the college to request or share accommodations of any type.
-Please see below.
 The process for undergraduate and graduate student access and accommodation is the same.

-If you are returning in Fall 2021, are a person with documented disabilities, and wish to seek classroom or academic accommodations, please contact Dr. Marcie Pospichal at email@example.com to begin this process.
-Information about acquiring documentation to support classroom or academic accommodations is found under “Documentation” below.
+If you are a person with documented disabilities, and wish to seek classroom or academic accommodations, please contact Student Disability Services to begin this process.

-If you are returning in Fall 2021, are a person with documented disabilities, and wish to seek medically necessary residential accommodations for the first time, the housing request process runs from March 1 to March 17, 2021.
-Dr. Pospichal will need to receive and review medical documentation and determine eligibility for residential accommodations by Friday, March 12, 2021, for a student to have the best chances for residential accommodation availability.
+If you are a person with documented disabilities, and wish to seek medically necessary residential accommodations for the first time, your housing accommodation request and associated documentation must be submitted to SDS during the two weeks prior to March 21, which is the required submission date for the Housing Accommodation form to Community Living.
+We will need to receive and review medical documentation and determine eligibility for residential accommodations by Friday, March 11, 2022 for a student to have the best chances for residential accommodation availability.
 A student found eligible for residential accommodations after that date will be less likely for accommodation availability.
-Students will be able to apply on the Community Living Engage Page under the form name: Medical Accommodation-Housing Selection Request Form 2021-2022.
+Students will be able to apply on the Community Living Engage Page under the form name: Housing Medical Accommodation.

-The housing request process ran from March 1 to March 17, 2021.
-If you are returning in Fall 2021, are a person with documented disabilities (typically mental health disabilities), and wish to seek an Emotional Support Animal as a residential accommodation for the first time, documentation of a student’s disability, as well as the likely species of ESA to be sought, but you missed the April 23, 2021 deadline, we will be glad to work with you to prepare for an ESA at some point after Fall 2021 move-in, including the Spring 2022 semester.
+If you are a person with documented disabilities (typically mental health disabilities), and wish to seek an Emotional Support Animal as a residential accommodation for the first time, you must provide documentation of a documented disability, as well as the likely species of ESA to be sought.
+Further documentation will be needed if you are requesting an Emotional Support Animal as a reasonable accommodation.
+Please see our Residential Accommodation Policies including Animals for information.
+The college appreciates the opportunity to prepare to welcome Service Animals.
+Please contact Student Disability Services for more guidance.
 This way, the college may ensure that prospective roommates/space mates are willing at the outset to reside with an ESA.

 The college policy on the presence of Service Animals on campus and in the residence halls is aligned with the Americans with Disabilities Act (ADA).
 Service Animals may travel freely with their owner throughout most areas of campus and community living spaces although there may be individual exceptions in places where the presence of the animal may compromise a safe or sterile environment.
 The Service Animal must be controlled by leash or harness when in public, unless doing so would interfere with the Animal’s service to its Handler.